-No Name mary, positions and assignments in the Company INU (Date of birth; Age) ant positions concurrently held at other companies April 1980 Joined Oki Electric Industry Co., Ltd. October 1995 Manager, Multimedia Systems Development Dept., Multimedia Systems Development Center, Information Systems Business Division, Oki Electric Industry Co., Ltd. 8 (E) 9 April 2004 Vice President, Silicon Solutions Company and General Manager, Design Division, Oki Electric Industry Co., Ltd. April 2006 April 2008 Executive Officer, Oki Electric Industry Co., Ltd. Senior Vice President, Oki Electric Industry Co., Ltd. October 2008 June 2010 Representative Director and President, OKI Networks Co., Ltd. (retired in March 2010) Director, Oki Electric Industry Co., Ltd. (retired in Masasuke Kishi 2010 June 2012) (June 19, 1955; 67) June 2012 Director, Oki Electric Cable Co., Ltd. Representative Director and President, Oki Electric Cable Co., Ltd. (retired in March 2018) [Reappointment] [Outside Director] April 2018 Executive Vice President and General Manager, Electronics, Manufacturing Services Division, Oki Electric Industry Co., Ltd. [Independent Director] April 2020 Executive Vice President, and General Manager, Components & Platforms Business Group, and Gender: Male General Manager, Development Division, Components & Platforms Business Group, Oki Number of years as Director of the Company: 1 year (at the conclusion of the Meeting) June 2021 Electric Industry Co., Ltd. (retired in March 2021) Director of the Company (current position) 8 Attendance at the Board of Directors Meetings: 12/12 (100%) Number of shares of the Company actually held: 200 Number of shares of the Company potentially held: 0 Masasuke Kishi has abundant of as well as specialized knowled governance, etc. from his busin has provided valuable advice a and objective standpoint.
-Goin utilizing his specialized knowle reappoints him as a candidate f position from the viewpoint of reinforcing the supervisory fun expertise and exper ge regarding the in ness experience hit nd supervision on g forward, he is ex edge based on his a for Outside Director ensuring transpare e Director and overview of expected role] rience as a manager at a leading business corporation, formation and communications sector, internal control, herto.
-Since his assumption of the Director position, he the management of the Company from an independent pected to continue providing advice and supervision by abundant expertise and experience.
-The Company r based on its judgment that he qualifies for this nt decision making by the Board of Directors and [View on independence] As Masasuke Kishi satisfies the "Independence Criteria for Outside Director/Outside Audit & Supervisory Board Member" stipulated by the Company, the Company judges that he maintains independence from the Company.
-He used to work at Oki Electric Industry Co., Ltd., but he left the company in 2021.
+No Name Career sur mmary, positions and assignments in the Company INO (Date of birth; Age) and import ant positions concurrently held at other companies - China April 1980 Joined Oki Electric Industry Co., Ltd. October 1995 Manager, Multimedia Systems Development Dept., Multimedia Systems Development Center, Information Systems Business Division, Oki Electric Industry Co., Ltd. April 2004 Vice President, Silicon Solutions Company and General Manager, Design Division, Oki Electric Industry Co., Ltd. April 2006 Executive Officer, Oki Electric Industry Co., Ltd. April 2008 Senior Vice President, Oki Electric Industry Co., Ltd. October 2008 Representative Director and President, OKI Networks Co., Ltd. (retired in March 2010) June 2010 Director, Oki Electric Industry Co., Ltd. (retired in June 2012) Masasuke Kishi Director, Oki Electric Cable Co., Ltd. (June 19, 1955; 68) June 2012 Representative Director and President, Oki Electric Cable Co., Ltd. (retired in March 2018) [Reappointment] [Outside Director] [Independent Director] April 2018 April 2020 Executive Vice President and General Manager, Electronics, Manufacturing Services Division, Oki Electric Industry Co., Ltd. Executive Vice President, and General Manager, Gender: Male April 2020 Components & Platforms Business Group, and General Manager, Development Division, Components & Platforms Business Group, Oki Number of years as Director of the Company: 2 years (at the conclusion of the Meeting) June 2021 Electric Industry Co., Ltd. (retired in March 2021) Director of the Company (current position) 8 Attendance at the Board of Directors Meetings: 17/17 (100%) Number of shares of the Company actually held: 1,000 Number of shares of the Company potentially held:

+[Reason for nominating as a candidate for Outside Director and overview of expected role] Masasuke Kishi has abundant expertise and experience as a manager at a leading business corporation, as well as specialized knowledge regarding the information and communications sector, internal control, governance, etc. from his business experience hitherto.
+Since his assumption of the Director position, he has provided valuable advice and supervision on the management of the Company from an independent and objective standpoint.
+Going forward, he is expected to continue providing advice and supervision by utilizing his specialized knowledge based on his abundant expertise and experience.
+The Company reappoints him as a candidate for Outside Director based on its judgment that he qualifies for this position from the viewpoint of ensuring transparent decision making by the Board of Directors and reinforcing the supervisory functions thereon.

+As Masasuke Kishi satisfies the "Independence Criteria for Outside Director/Outside Audit & Supervisory Board Member" stipulated by the Company, the Company judges that he maintains independence from the Company.
+He used to work at Oki Electric Industry Co., Ltd., but he resigned as an Executive Vice President of the said company in 2021.
 There are no interests including personal, capital and transactional relationships between Oki Electric Industry Co., Ltd. and the Company.
 In addition, he used to work at Oki Electric Cable Co., Ltd., but he resigned as Representative Director of the said company in 2018.
 There are no interests including personal, capital and transactional relationships between Oki Electric Cable Co., Ltd. and the Company.